CREPIC21/businessRegistry/project_step_by_step.md

 - modified route POST create new trade
   - added functionality:
     - when user is logged in he can create one trade as publisher
-    - only admin can create more then one trade
+    - only admin can create more than one trade
     - associated the user.id from request and added it to req.body so when creating a trade that trade will be associated with that user(userID)

 - made modification to UPDATE and DELETE trade in controllers/trades.js as well UPLOAD photo so only the admin or the owner of trade can update or delete the trade

-- made modification to CREATE, UPDATE and DELETE proffesions in controllers/proffesions.js so only the admin or the owner of trade/proffesion can create,update or delete the trade
+- made modification to CREATE, UPDATE and DELETE professions in controllers/professions.js so only the admin or the owner of trade/profession can create,update or delete the trade

 - created a new route in controllers/auth.js FORGOT PASSWORD and added route to routes/auth.js
   - created a new method in User model getResetPasswordToken() to generate and hash password token which is used in FORGOT PASSWORD route